AkramChaabnia/2DShortestPath/README.md

 - `WeightGraph.java`: Defines a weighted graph structure that represents the 2D map.
 - `App.java`: Includes several methods:
-  - A `main` method: Reads the map encoded in a text file, represents it as a graph, and launches the shortest path search with one of the two algorithms¹[1].
+  - A `main` method: Reads the map encoded in a text file, represents it as a graph, and launches the shortest path search with one of the two algorithms.
   - A `Dijkstra` method: Finds the shortest path between the start and end point using the Dijkstra algorithm.
   - An `AStar` method: Finds the shortest path between the start and end point using the A\* algorithm.
-  - A `drawBoard` method and a `Board` class: Manage the display of the map, the running of the algorithms, and the path found²[2].
+  - A `drawBoard` method and a `Board` class: Manage the display of the map, the running of the algorithms, and the path found.
 - `map.txt`: A text file that encodes the map to be used for the shortest path search.

 ## 🎈 Evaluation <a name="evaluation"></a>